Dublin City Coat of Arms Crest/Shield Cufflinks

 This recessed parts of the design are heavily textured to create a nice contrast with the high polish finish of the burning castles and the shield.

 Each shield measures approx 20mm in height and 16mm in width.

-The tie tack is hallmarked – 925 sterling silver – in the Assay Office at Dublin Castle.
+The Dublin crest cufflinks are hallmarked – 925 sterling silver – in the Assay Office at Dublin Castle.

 Tracy was educated through the Irish language and her love of Ireland’s heritage is central to this collection.
 Her designs often feature an innovative use of light inspired by the prehistoric monument at Newgrange, Co.
 Meath in Ireland that was constructed between 3000 and 2500 BC.
 It is aligned with the rising sun and once a year, on the Winter Solstice (the shortest day of the year), light floods the chamber of Newgrange to spectacular effect.
 Newgrange also showcases some wonderful early artwork with Celtic Spirals etched into large rocks at the front of the monument.
 These pieces attempt to capture the magic and importance of Newgrange as a national Irish treasure.